MATERIALS with Mathew Lynn

 • Phthalo Green

-Watercolour style brushes can work well for certain types of acrylic painting, for finer details, but you will still want brushes that have a certain stiffness so you can push your paint around and work with freedom and flow.
+– Watercolour style brushes can work well for certain types of acrylic painting, for finer details, but you will still want brushes that have a certain stiffness so you can push your paint around and work with freedom and flow.

-Bring any acrylic style brushes you like.
+– bring in any acrylic style brushes you like.

 • Drawing, Studies & Process Sketches (see above)

-• Acrylic palette/s with a flat surface, or just an A3 piece of Perspex (and perhaps a second one), plenty of mixing space is always better!
+– or just an A3 piece of Perspex (and perhaps a second one), plenty of mixing space is always better with Acrylic!

-• Spare containers and a water container
+• Spare containers and a large water container

 • Rags, sponges, paper towels, cotton buds, scraper, or anything else you like to use.

-• A canvas or canvas board (or a few of them), you can also use heavy water medium paper
+• A canvas or canvas board (or a few of them)

-• You can also have an even cheaper Cartridge Paper Pad for fast process sketches and practicing marks you might want to make in your main painting.
+– you can also have an even cheaper Cartridge Paper Pad for fast process sketches and practicing marks you might want to make in your main painting.

 Important!
 In class we need to discard the bulk of unwanted acrylic paint by scraping onto paper towel, not washing everything down the sink.